Information About Us

 How Do We Share or Transfer Your Personal Data?

-Your personal data may be accessible by, or transferred, or duplicated with other companies or employees in our group for the purposes of recruitment and consulting services.
 For example, your personal data may be accessed by recruiters and interviewers working in the country where the position for which you are applying is based, as well as by recruiters and interviewers working in different countries within our global organization.
 As another example, we may seek your consent to share your details with our clients when we wish them to consider you for a job opportunity which means we may send your information between our entities which may exist outside of Europe, to overseas clients or to clients within your country who may in turn transfer your data internationally.

 Third Parties: We may engage or employ other companies and individuals (third parties) to perform functions on our behalf.
 Examples include: